 Tom Logan grew up in a family where social justice was an integral part of the Christian faith.
 His father, a Presbyterian minister, opened their home to refugees from Korea, Hungary, Cuba, Palestine, and Japan.
 After high school in the 1960s Tom traveled through Africa, working with Dr. Albert Schweitzer in Gabon, encountering apartheid in South Africa, and witnessing starvation in Ethiopia.
 Those experiences, combined with years of activism registering voters in the Civil Rights movement under Dr. Martin Luther King Jr., instilled a desire in Tom and his wife Jocelyn to help those who could not help themselves.
 They have spent their lives together working in partnership with marginalized people and meeting their needs without harming their dignity.
+Together, Tom, Jocelyn, and Bill Covey built and managed 700 units of low-income housing because they believe people deserve to have safe and quality housing to grow their families and for the elderly to retire in.

 This background led to the formation of Marion Medical Mission (MMM) in 1985.
 The Logans had learned that many organizations spent part of their donations on overhead cost.
 They wanted to create something that would make an impact AND use 100% of donations to accomplish its mission.
 They wanted to support an organization that met a physical need while remaining Christ-centered.
 MMM remains true to this vision today, sending all designated funds to their purposes and all undesignated funds to the mission field in Africa in obedience to Christ’s command to “love your neighbor."